SCHOOLS AND STUDENTS

 How do we use your personal information?

 Anyone from whom we collect information can expect that it will be carefully protected.
-We generally collect your personal information directly from you and only with your consent.
+We collect your personal information directly from you and only with your consent.

 We take the protection of students very seriously.
-If we think any activity is suspicious or inappropriate, we may user personal and non-personal information to track users, investigate, and take all action we deem appropriate to address the situation.
+If we think any activity is suspicious or inappropriate, we may user personal and non-personal information to track users, investigate, and take any action we deem appropriate to address the situation.